 While a lot of New York City’s representation in film is centered around Manhattan, Staten Island has its share of famous film locations.
-To shed some light on Staten Island’s film history, here are ten locations filmed on the island, from small, independent films to popular classics.
+To shed some light on Staten Island’s film history, here are nine locations filmed on the island, from small, independent films to popular classics.

 1. The Corleone Family Home